 Nisolo Elayna Sneaker

 Nisolo’s handmade Elayna Sneakers are definitely some of the most stylish sneakers that I own, thanks to details like rose gold eyelets and waxed cotton laces.
 Aside from being beautiful, the Elaynas offer comfort and stability in the form of Vibram soles—making these the perfect stylish walking shoes for Europe.

 Rockport Raelyn Knit Tie Sneaker

 Rockport takes sports technology, knitted fabrics, and casual style, and combines them into the Raelyn sneaker.
 It has a great firm sole that’s made from a lightweight EVA material, which provides shock absorption without weighing you down, as well as a patented Ortholite foam footbed that cushions every step you take.
 The woven fabric textile sock liner means you can wear these with or without socks.

 Ecco Soft 7

 Athleisure sneakers are super on-trend right now, and Ecco’s Soft 7 works the style perfectly.
-They have a classic, basic style that goes with pretty much any outfit, and are packed with comfort features like a removable leather inlay sole, the Ecco Comfort Fiber System (which fights moisture and odors), an anatomical shape that molds to your foot, and long laces to help you get the perfect fit.
+It has a classic, basic look that goes with pretty much any outfit, and is packed with comfort features like a removable leather inlay sole, the Ecco Comfort Fiber System (which fights moisture and odors), an anatomical shape that molds to your foot, and long laces to help you get the perfect fit.